 The grant will fund equity-centered research with Black patients and oncology providers.
-The Emory Winship Cancer Center will also serve as a pilot site for the development and implementation of Equify Health’s equity development training platform.
+The Emory Winship Cancer Center will also serve as a pilot site for the development and implementation of Equify Health’s equity awareness training curriculum.

 “I’m honored to be a recipient of Genentech’s Health Equity Innovation Award with Emory School of Medicine,” says Sylvie Leotin, the Founder and CEO of Equify Health.
 “This award is the culmination of decades of work, the courage to follow an unbeaten path, and perseverance.
 I am extremely grateful for Genentech’s support and commitment to advancing health equity and look forward to a fruitful collaboration.”